paradimdata/project_chameleon/docs/source/data/brukerrawconverter.rst

 Bruker X-Ray Diffraction
 =========================

-This module contains functions for Bruker X-Ray Diffraction data.
-Functions have been developed for three different forms of Bruker X-Ray data: Bruker .raw/.uxd files, Bruker .brml files, and Bruker .raw/.uxd/.csv background and data files.
+This module contains functions for Bruker X-Ray Diffraction (XRD) data.
+Functions have been developed for three different forms of Bruker X-Ray data: Bruker `.raw`/`.uxd` files, Bruker `.brml` files, and Bruker `.raw`/`.uxd`/`.csv` background and data files.
 These file types correspond to the following functions: ``brukerrawconverter``, ``brml_converter``, and ``brukerrawbackground``.
-These functions have been designed for Bruker files, and may not work for XRD file types that are not Bruker file types.
+These functions are specifically designed for Bruker files and may not work with XRD file types that are not in a Bruker format.

 Bruker Raw Converter
 --------------------
-``brukerrawconverter`` takes a Bruker .raw or .uxd file as an input, extracts the data from the file, and writes it into a .csv or .txt file.
-Here is an example of how the function ``brukerrawconverter`` can be used:
+``brukerrawconverter`` takes a Bruker `.raw` or `.uxd` file as input, extracts data from the file, and writes it to a `.csv` or `.txt` file.
+Here is an example of how the function can be used:

 .. code-block:: python

-   from project_chameleon.brukerrawconverter import brukerrawconverter brukerrawconverter('example_file.raw','new_file.csv')
+   from project_chameleon.brukerrawconverter import brukerrawconverter brukerrawconverter('example_file.raw', 'new_file.csv')

-In this example, the file 'example_file.raw' is the Bruker raw file that holds the XRD data. 'new_file.csv' is the CSV file that the data will be added to.
-The CSV should be empty before data is written.
-If no file exists with the name 'new_file.csv', a file will be created with that name.
-The function extracts data and metadata from the file given.
-Here is a list of the metadata values extracted from the file:
+In this example, `'example_file.raw'` is the Bruker raw file that contains the XRD data. `'new_file.csv'` is the CSV file to which the data will be written.
+The CSV file should be empty before data is written.
+If no file with the name `'new_file.csv'` exists, one will be created.
+The function extracts both data and metadata from the input file.
+Below is a list of metadata values extracted:

 - Generator Current
 - Generator Voltage
 - Scan Type
 - Start 2 Theta
 - Start Angle
 - Start Theta
 - Steps
 - Step Size
-- Time Per Step
+- Time per Step
 - Used Lambda

 Bruker BRML Converter
 ---------------------
-``brml_converter`` takes a Bruker .brml file as an input, extracts the data from the file, and writes it into a .csv or .txt file.
-Here is an example of how the function ``brml_converter`` can be used:
+``brml_converter`` takes a Bruker `.brml` file as input, extracts data from the file, and writes it to a `.csv` or `.txt` file.
+Here is an example of how the function can be used:

 .. code-block:: python

    from project_chameleon.brml_converter import brml_converter
-   brukerrawconverter('example_file.brml','new_file.csv')
+   brml_converter('example_file.brml', 'new_file.csv')

-In this example, the file 'example_file.brml' is the Bruker .brml file that holds the XRD data. 'new_file.csv' is the CSV file that the data will be added to.
-The CSV should be empty before data is written.
-If no file exists with the name 'new_file.csv', a file will be created with that name.
-The function extracts data and metadata from the file given.
-Here is a list of the metadata values extracted from the file:
+In this example, `'example_file.brml'` is the Bruker BRML file that contains the XRD data. `'new_file.csv'` is the CSV file to which the data will be written.
+The CSV file should be empty before data is written.
+If no file with the name `'new_file.csv'` exists, one will be created.
+The function extracts both data and metadata from the input file.
+Below is a list of metadata values extracted:

 - Anode
-- kα1
+- Kα1
-- kα2
+- Kα2
 - Lower Discriminator Value
-- Upper Dicriminator Value
+- Upper Discriminator Value
 - Generator Current
 - Generator Voltage
 - Goniometer Radius
 - Sample Rotation
 - Primary Soller Slit
 - BRML File Name
 - BSML File Name
 - Start Time
 - End Time
 - Scan Type
 - Start 2 Theta
 - Start Angle
 - Start Beam Translation
 - Start Phi
 - Start Theta
 - Steps
 - Step Size
 - Total Time per Step
-- Time Per Step
+- Time per Step

 Bruker Background
 -----------------
-``brukerrawbackground`` takes two input files: one is a file containing data from a XRD scan, and the other is a file containing background data associated with the XRD scan.
-These files can be either Bruker .raw files, Bruker .uxd files, or .csv files.
-The function returns three plots saved as .png files and one .csv file, all in a folder.
-The first plot is of just the sample data.
-The second plot is of just the background data.
-The third plot is of the sample data with the background data subtracted.
-The .csv file holds the background subtracted data.
-Here is an example of how the function ``brukerrawbackground`` can be used:
+``brukerrawbackground`` takes two input files: one containing XRD scan data, and the other containing background data associated with the scan.
+These files can be Bruker `.raw`, `.uxd`, or `.csv` files.
+The function returns three plots saved as `.png` files and one `.csv` file, all stored in a folder.

+- The first plot shows the sample data.
+- The second plot shows the background data.
+- The third plot shows the sample data with the background subtracted.
+- The `.csv` file contains the background-subtracted data.

+Here is an example of how the function can be used:

 .. code-block:: python

-   from project_chameleon.brukerrawbackground import brukerrawbackground brukerrawbackground('test_background.csv','test_sample.csv', 'test_out')
+   from project_chameleon.brukerrawbackground import brukerrawbackground brukerrawbackground('test_background.csv', 'test_sample.csv', 'test_out')

+In this example:
-In this example, the file 'test_background.csv' is the .csv file holding the background data from the XRD scan. 'test_sample.csv' is the .csv holding the data from the XRD scan of the sample. 'test_out' is the name of the folder that will hold the new files generated, as well as the beginning of the name of the files generated.
-For example, the plot of the sample XRD scan is named 'test_out_raw_data.png'.
-When this function is run, the user must input a multiplier for the background data.
+- `'test_background.csv'` is the file containing background data from the XRD scan.
+- `'test_sample.csv'` is the file containing the sample scan data.
+- `'test_out'` is the name of the folder where output files will be saved and also serves as a prefix for the filenames.

+For example, the plot of the sample XRD scan is saved as `'test_out_raw_data.png'`.
+When this function is executed, the user must also input a multiplier for the background data.

 Below is more information on the main functions, as well as some of the helper functions.